Mudassir742/Mudassir742/README.md

 ## Hi, I'm Mudassir Waheed 👋

-I'm a passionate and experienced full-stack web developer with expertise in React, Node.js, MongoDB, and FastAPI.
-With a strong foundation in web development and a curiosity for emerging technologies, I strive to create robust and scalable applications that deliver exceptional user experiences.
+I'm a passionate and experienced full-stack web developer with a strong foundation in web development and a curiosity for emerging technologies.
+I strive to create robust and scalable applications that deliver exceptional user experiences.

 ### 💻 Technologies & Tools